Home

 What are Emulsions?

 Emulsions are caused by mixture of two unblendable liquids - in this case, biodiesel and water.
 Soaps and unreacted fuel aid in creating this mess.
-There are several methods used to break them, they include settling the mixture, adding salt water, glycerin, or acid.
+There are several methods used to break them, they include settling the mixture for a long period of time, adding salt water, glycerin, hot water, or acid.

 What Causes It?

 Emulsification can be caused by biodiesel that has not been fully reacted.
 Fuel that is not fully reacted will contain monoglycerides and diglycerides.
 In fact, mono and diglycerides are used in the food industry as an emulsifier.
 They stabilize oil or water hating ingredients.
-Butter is an example of a planned emulsification.
+Butter is an example of emulsification used to one's advantage.

 Soap in the fuel can also cause an emulsion.
 Excess soap in the fuel is caused by too much catalyst.
 Agitation causes the soap molecules to encase the biodiesel molecules and then you must either let it set until it breaks, or use one of the methods mentioned below.

-Soaps and unreacted fuel alone though, don’t cause and emulsion.
+Soaps and unreacted fuel are not the sole cause of this slightly chunky layer.
 It is the aggravation along with the presence of these substances that causes this inconvenience.

 How to Tell if you Have an Emulsion: